brink182/cfg-loader/trunk/Source/README-CFG.txt

 cfg v69

+07-06-2011 cfg v69b3 (beta)
+ * changed option: block_ios_reload = 0, 1, [auto]
+   'auto' will enable block ios reload if cios is d2x and ver >= 5 'auto' is now the default
+ * Removed detection of hermes ios installed with pimp my wii since the hashes were incorrect.

 06-06-2011 cfg v69b2 (beta)
  * Use modmii cios identification for d2x version (by R2-D2199)
  * Detection of hermes cios v5.1 installed with pimp my wii (by xFede)